ADVERTISEMENT

 我们最后见到的达因

 He agreed to meet Sin Chew Daily prior to the 2022 election.
-Four days before nomination, editor-in-chief Kuik Cheng Kang , Executive editor in chief Chan Aun Kuang and I turned up at the Ilham Tower for an interview with Daim.
+Four days before nomination, editor-in-chief Kuik Cheng Kang, executive editor-in-chief Chan Aun Kuang and I turned up at the Ilham Tower for an interview with Daim.

 After Tun Dr Mahathir Mohamad lost power in 2020, Daim disappeared from the public limelight for quite some time.
-We had thought he was keeping a low profile because of the political climate, but we were shocked to witness the condition of the frail elderly man.
+We thought he was keeping a low profile because of the political climate, but we were shocked to witness the condition of the elderly man.

 Daim appeared in plain clothes and slippers

 Daim was still dressed in simple, casual clothes and flip-flops.
 This time, however, he relied on a walking stick for support, taking slow steps to enter the reception room.
-He was so frail that he looked as if he could be easily knocked down.
+He was so frail that he could be easily knocked down.
 Up close, his eyes behind dark glasses seemed lifeless; he pointed to his left eye and said frankly, “I can’t see with this one anymore.”

-Daim, who had served twice as the Minister of Finance and took charge of the nation’s finances, was appointed chairman of the Council of Eminent Persons after the change in government, joining forces with Malaysia’s wealthiest individual Tan Sri Robert Kuok, then-Governor of Bank Negara Tan Sri Dr Zeti Akhtar Aziz, former Petronas CEO Tan Sri Hassan Marican and economist Prof Jomo Kwame Sundaram to shoulder the responsibility of reviving the economy.
+Daim, who had served twice as the Minister of Finance and took charge of the nation’s finances, was appointed chairman of the Council of Eminent Persons after the change in government, joining forces with Malaysia’s wealthiest individual Tan Sri Robert Kuok, then Governor of Bank Negara Tan Sri Dr Zeti Akhtar Aziz, former Petronas CEO Tan Sri Hassan Marican and economist Prof Jomo Kwame Sundaram to shoulder the responsibility of reviving the economy.

 His secretary mentioned that Daim often complained the newer buildings obstructed what had once been a better view.